Starman7312/Starman7312/README.md

 ## Hi there 👋

-### About Me 🚀
+### About Me: 🚀
 I'm Henry Gillett, a Computer Science Undergaduate at the University of York

 I frequently develop software for Raspberry Pi 💻 and robotics projects 🤖; coding in both Python and Java
+I'm really interested in space, robotics and software development!

-##🔭 I’m currently working on:
+### 🔭 I’m currently working on:
 - robotic-car-poject: machine vision AI powered robotic car 🚗
 - python_usb_robotic_arm: developing GUI for controlling robotic arm 🦾
 - internet_radio: an internet powered radio player implemented in python 📻